 What is a credit report?

-If you have a sufficient credit history, you will have a credit file of items reported to the credit bureaus by your creditors.
-This information is compiled by the credit bureaus and is the basis for the information contained in your credit report and used to determine your credit score from each of the three credit bureaus, Equifax, TransUnion, and Experian.
+If you have sufficient credit history, you will have a credit file of items reported to the credit bureaus by your creditors.
+This information is compiled by the credit bureaus and is the basis for the information contained in your credit report is used to determine your credit score from each of the three credit bureaus, Equifax, TransUnion, and Experian.